Itamar Ben-Gvir: Legal career

 Ben-Gvir sometimes represented himself during his many indictments, and at the suggestion of several judges, he decided to study law.
 Ben-Gvir studied law at the Ono Academic College.
 At the end of his studies, the Israel Bar Association blocked him from taking the bar exam on grounds of his criminal record.
 Ben-Gvir claimed the decision was politically motivated.
 After a series of appeals, this decision was overturned, but it was ruled that Ben-Gvir would first have to settle three criminal cases in which he was charged at the time.
 After being acquitted in all three cases on charges including holding an illegal gathering and disturbing a civil servant, Ben-Gvir was allowed to take the exam.
 He passed the written and oral examinations, and was granted a license to practice law.

-As a lawyer, Ben-Gvir has represented a series of far-right Jewish activists suspected of terrorism and hate crimes.
-Notable clients include Benzi Gopstein and two teenagers charged in the Duma arson attack.
-Haaretz described Ben-Gvir as the "go-to man" for Jewish extremists facing legal trouble, and reported that his client list "reads like a 'Who's Who' of suspects in Jewish terror cases and hate crimes in Israel".
-Ben-Gvir is also the lawyer for Lehava, a far-right Israeli anti-assimilation organization which is active in opposing Jewish intermarriage with non-Jews, and has sued the waqf.
+As a lawyer, Ben-Gvir has represented a series of far-right Jewish activists suspected of terrorism and hate crimes, some of which are colloquially known as hilltop youth.
+He has stated that his work representing them is ideologically motivated.
+Notable clients include Kahanist activist Benzi Gopstein and two teenagers charged in the Duma arson attack, in which three people died, including a 18 month baby.
+The Israeli newspaper Haaretz described Ben-Gvir as the "go-to man" for Jewish extremists facing legal trouble, and reported that his client list "reads like a 'Who's Who' of suspects in Jewish terror cases and hate crimes in Israel".
+Ben-Gvir has also represented Lehava, a far-right Israeli anti-assimilation organization founded by Gopstein which is active in opposing Jewish intermarriage with non-Jews, and has sued the Jerusalem Waqf.

-Ben-Gvir says that his work as a lawyer for far-right Jewish activists is motivated by a desire to help them, and not for money.

 Political career

 Ben-Gvir was the parliamentary assistant in the 18th Knesset for Michael Ben-Ari.
-On 23 July 2017, he was part of the leadership of a protest that included dozens of people outside of the Prime Minister's office in Jerusalem.
-The protest was held by both Lehava and Otzma Yehudit.
+In the 2013 Israeli legislative election, he was placed fifth on the Otzma Leyisrael list, but failed to enter Knesset since the party did not pass the election threshold.
+On 23 July 2017, he was part of the leadership of a protest that included dozens of people outside of the prime minister's office in Jerusalem.
+The protest was held by both Lehava and Otzma Yehudit ('Jewish Power').